 However, when you do not make at least the minimum payment by the due date, card issuers generally charge you interest on the full balance from either the transaction date or the last billing date.
 This applies even when you make your payment in full, but the issuer receives the payment after the due date.
 This penalty interest is applied regardless of whether the issuer normally charges interest from the posting date or the billing date.

 Example: You make 3000 francs worth of purchases using your credit card.
 You repay the full 3000 francs, but your payment arrives a day or more after the due date.
 You pay penalty interest on the 3000 francs, from the time each transaction was made.

 For this reason, it is very important that you make your payment on time.
-Making the payment on the due date (the last day of the month, for example) is best avoided because the payment may only be received by the issuer one or more working days after you make the payment.
-The date on which the issuer receives you payment determines whether or not you pay penalty interest – not the date on which you make the payment.
+Making the payment on the due date itself (the last day of the month, for example) is best avoided because the payment may only be received by the issuer one or more working days after you make the payment.
+The date on which the issuer receives your payment determines whether or not interest will be charged – not the date on which you make the payment.

 From the time you pay off part of your balance (at least the minimum payment), you will no longer be charged interest on the repaid amount going forward, but you still pay interest on the remaining debt until it is repaid in full.

 In keeping with the Swiss consumer credit law, you cannot carry a balance for purchases made during your first 14 days as a card holder.
 During that period, you are free to cancel your credit card contract if you so choose.

 You are free to repay your credit card debt at any time, you do not need to wait until you receive the bill.
 You are under no obligation to stick to an installment repayment schedule.
 You can also normally make payments in excess of the credit you have used, in which case the positive balance is credited to your account and you may earn interest on this positive balance.